The Difference Between Waterproof and Splash Proof Speakers

 - What is “Waterproof”? – A waterproof product, whether it’s a camping tent, a jacket, a pair of work boots or walking shoes or in this case shower speakers, is something that is completely impervious to penetration by water.
 You can drop it in a sink full of water and go take a nice long nap and when you come back and retrieve the item it will function normally.
 Waterproof speakers then can be held directly under the shower and nothing will happen to them.
 They can be placed on the floor of the shower and nothing will happen to them.
 Being waterproof is, in fact, such a plus that when something is actually waterproof manufacturers and marketers make no bones about it.
 They don’t mess around with fuzzy terms, they stick out their chest and boast about it: “100% waterproof.”
 So if you ever see this term used by the manufacturer you can be sure water will never be an issue.

 - What Constitutes “Splash Proof”? – “Splash proof” and “water resistant” are the same thing but neither is the same as “waterproof”.
 Splash proof in essence means just that; that you can splash water on the device and it should emerge from the experience unharmed.
 A splash proof device is typically well built to close tolerances that create seals tight enough that incidental contact with water won’t result in penetration.
 By “incidental” we mean the occasional splash of water or even being accidentally held under the shower for a few seconds.
 However, should the device be submerged or subjected to direct contact with water for an extended period of time it is not only possible but likely that some water will find a minute crack or crevice to exploit and enter.
 Once it does your water resistant electronic device has probably had it.
+This is why you can normally only use an AUX cable with a splash proof speaker, since waterproof models can’t have any sort of opening or crevice.

 Which Do You Need?